About the Grand Boulevard Initiative

 Meaningful progress to address safety and mobility challenges on El Camino Real will require developing a shared vision for the corridor and collaborating to move projects forwards.

-The draft corridor-wide vision statement builds on these problem statements and goals.
+The corridor-wide vision statement builds on these problem statements and goals.

 What comes after the Action Plan?